Gorzon38/BroforceOverhaulProject/BrosTrainedByTheGeneral/BroCeasarTrained/README.md

 * Full Spritesheet made by BruxelasCouveRocko (Big Thanks !)
 * New Skull on the Avatar
 * Custom Melees: Bronan Punch Style and smashing
-* Smashing: shoot 1-4 projectile when landing
+* Smashing: shoot 1 to 4 projectiles when landing

 Don't forget to check the UI to see all of the options.